Browsing Category

 By now we had explored Camogli, visited the much-vaunted Cinque Terre, had gone swimming in the Ligurian Sea’s crystal-clear waters, enjoyed a spritz or two, but still hadn’t seen any yachts.
 One stop on the local train took us to Santa Margherita Ligure and then a short bus ride brought us to picture-perfect Portofino.

-The pretty town boasts upscale boutiques, inviting restaurants and a gorgeous harbor filled with yachts.
-There were also plenty of tourists, which at this point was not unexpected.
-We had a nice wander around town but the sculpture garden, Museo del Parco, we had planned to visit was closed, though we’d checked the website first.
+The pretty town boasts upscale boutiques, inviting restaurants, and a gorgeous harbor filled with yachts.
+There were plenty of tourists, which we expected.
+We had a nice wander around town but the sculpture garden we had planned to visit was closed.
+We’d checked the website for Museo del Parco but that’s the way things are here sometimes.

 We hiked up the hill to the lovely church of San Giorgio, lit a few candles and enjoyed the views.
 We realized we could probably see at least some of the art from above and took a winding path back down from the church to the harbor, enjoying the sculpture as we went.